Criminology (journal)

 Criminology is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the American Society of Criminology.
 The editors-in-chief are Volkan Topalli (Andrew Young School of Policy Studies) and Thomas Loughran (University of South Florida).
 The journal covers research in criminology, penology, cybercrime, deviance and criminal justice.

+The journal was established in 1963 under the title Criminologica, and assumed its current title in 1970.

 According to the Journal Citation Reports, the journal has a 2022 impact factor of 6.73.